Go Back Email Link

 • Add butter to the bacon grease and then add in the flour, whisking constantly for 1 minute and then pour in the beef stock.
 Add in tomato paste, seasonings, Worcestershire and stirring to combine, bring to a low boil.

-• Pour in Guinness and simmer for 2-3 minutes.
-Add onions, garlic, potatoes and carrots and return beef into the pot (including any juices).
+• Transfer your stew broth to your slow cooker and pour in the Guinness beer.
+Add onions, garlic, potatoes and carrots and stew meat (including any juices).
 Cover and lower heat so that it is just gently bubbling. cook for 8 hours on Low or 4 hours on High.
 Serve with crusty bread and parsley for garnish

 Notes